microsoft/call-center-ai/README.md

 ### Why no LLM framework is used?

 At the time of development, no LLM framework was available to handle all of these features: streaming capability with multi-tools, backup models on availability issue, callbacks mechanisms in the triggered tools.
 So, OpenAI SDK is used directly and some algorithms are implemented to handle reliability.

-### What's missing in this project for production deployment?

-Mostly decoupling.
-Today, post-call intelligence is done with the BackgroundTasks implementation from Starlette.
-But this executes tasks in the worker same thread, after the HTTP reponse made.
-For production, a message broker like Azure Service Bus should be used (Dapr can ease your life by abstracting it from the code).